Lottery board VP interested in becoming Ole Miss chancellor

 The vice chairman of the Mississippi Lottery Corporation says he's interested in becoming chancellor of the University of Mississippi.

+The board that oversees Mississippi's eight public universities announced in June that it had created a 39-member advisory committee for the search for a new Ole Miss chancellor.
+Jeffrey Vitter stepped down as chancellor in January after holding the job for three years.

+Gibert earned a bachelor's degree in accounting from the University of Mississippi in 1980.
+University leaders typically hold at doctorate or other advanced degree.

+Gibert founded Venture Technologies in 1986, and said he sold the Ridgeland-based company in January for $92 million.
+He spoke Monday at a forum hosted by Mississippi State University's Stennis Institute of Government and the Capitol press corps.

-The former technology company CEO was less clear on questions about whether he will challenge Republican U.S. Sen. Cindy Hyde-Smith in the 2020 election.
-Gibert said he is "not a candidate for office at this point."
+He has raised money for Republicans and has publicly expressed interest in challenging Republican U.S. Sen. Cindy Hyde-Smith in 2020.
+In response to questions about a Senate race, Gibert said Monday: "I'm not a candidate for office at this point.
+I'm unemployed.
+I'm focused on the myriad civic responsibilities and duties I have."

-Republican Gov. Phil Bryant appointed Hyde-Smith to the Senate in April 2018 and she won a special election in November.
-The governor chose Gibert for the five-member lottery board.
+Republican Gov. Phil Bryant appointed Hyde-Smith to the Senate in April 2018 to succeed Sen. Thad Cochran when the longtime Republican retired.
+Hyde-Smith won a special election in November to complete the rest of the six-year term, which ends in January 2021.

-Gibert spoke at a forum hosted by Mississippi State University's Stennis Institute of Government and the Capitol press corps.

 Comments